 - Apps and social media – public and private Facebook groups, Reddit, etc

 - Scanning social media

-Dr Upton emphasised novel approaches – and made me reflect on whether my own research practice could do with reinjection of creative techniques.
+There were also some unexpected approaches.
+Dr Upton emphasis on novel approaches made me reflect on whether my own research practice could do with reinjection of creative techniques.
 These included:

 - Photo and video voice elicitation